freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-361-subsequence-of-thue-morse-sequence/index.md

 ---
-title: Problem 361: Subsequence of Thue-Morse sequence
+title: Subsequence of Thue-Morse sequence
 ---
 ## Problem 361: Subsequence of Thue-Morse sequence